Brolijah/YACpkTool/YACT/README.txt

 ﻿Yet Another CPK Tool, written by Brolijah

- DISCLAIMER: THIS IS A WORK IN PROGRESS BUILD
-The only thing I haven't completed is in-CPK file replacement yet.
-It's still in the works, but I hope to have it done soon.
+Please note that file replacement is something still experimental.
+It needs some toying around with to find out what does and what doesn't break the result CPK file.
 It should be possible albeit with some caveats as described in CriWare's user manual.
+If you encounter any unexpected behaviors with using the -R command, please open up an issue.

 YACpkTool's HELP information: